 Several cases demonstrate the deference courts pay to appraisal awards.
 In Hennessey v.
 Vanguard Ins.
 Co., 895 S.W.2d 794, 797-98 (Tex.App.–Amarillo 1995, writ denied), the Hennesseys’ homeowners insurer, Vanguard, invoked the appraisal clause regarding a roof damage claim.
 Vanguard’s appraiser determined that the roof could be repaired for $2,555, while the Hennesseys’ appraiser put the cost at $18,000.
 The umpire chosen by the two appraisers determined that the roof could be repaired for $800, much less than either appraisal.
 The homeowners contended that the great disparity between the umpire’s award and the appraisals established the impartiality of the appraisal.
 The court disagreed and determined that a finding of disparity, even gross disparity, between an umpire’s award and the cost of repair cannot support a finding of bias or partiality without additional evidence.

 In Providence Lloyds Ins.
 Co. v.
-Crystal City I.S.D., 877 S.W.2d 872 (Tex.App.-San Antonio 1994, no writ), a school district recovered a judgment from its carrier following a jury trial regarding a fire loss claim in which the appraisal process had been invoked.
+Crystal City I.S.D., 877 S.W.2d 872 (Tex.App.-San Antonio 1994, no writ), a school district recovered a judgment from its carrier following a jury trial regarding a fire loss claim in which the insurance appraisal process in Texas had been invoked.
 The trial court refused to enforce the appraisal award, and the evidence of the appraisal and the testimony of the umpire were excluded at trial.
 The jury returned a verdict in excess of the appraisal award and the court awarded the school district the difference between the $1,237,000 jury verdict and the $1,014,801 sum previously paid by the insurer immediately after the umpire issued its award in that amount.
 The insurer appealed the trial court’s judgment, contending that the court erred by not enforcing the appraisal award and permitting the breach of contract case to be tried.
 The school district contested the umpire’s award, contending that the umpire exercised independent judgment regarding five items, instead of agreeing with one appraiser or the other.
 As such, the school district argued, the appraisal was not made in substantial compliance with the appraisal provision in the policy and the trial court’s decision to overturn the award was proper.
 The court of appeals disagreed and held that the appraisal award precluded recovery on the breach of contract claim.
 The court stated that “it was the duty of the umpire under the terms of the contract of insurance to ascertain and determine, in the exercise of his own judgment and as a result of his own investigation, the cost values of the disputed items, independent of the findings of the appraisers, or either of them.”